 Description

-The principal entrance is centrally positioned, reached by three granite steps.
-The timber door has six panels—rectangular at top and bottom with square panels between—and brass fittings.
-It is framed by two demi-columns and pilasters supporting a pedimented entablature, all painted (probably over granite).
+The front elevation is approached via three granite steps leading to the central entrance.
+The timber door has six panels arranged with rectangular examples at top and bottom and a square panel between.
+It is framed by two demi-columns and pilasters supporting a pedimented entablature, all painted, likely over granite.
 Between each column and pilaster is a 2/2 vertically divided sliding sash window.
 Above the door is a semicircular fanlight which breaks the base of the pediment.
-Flower-filled urns and wrought iron boot scrapers flank the entrance.
-To left and right are 6/6 sliding sash windows.
+Flower-filled urns and wrought iron boot scrapers flank the entrance on either side.
+To the left and right of the door are 6/6 sliding sash windows.
+The first floor contains three 6/6 sliding sash windows, while the second floor has three 6/3 diminished sliding sash windows.
+All window openings feature rendered heads and stepped jambs, with those to the upper floors aligned with the ground floor openings.
+Plastic rainwater goods are fitted to the front and rear.

-The right double gable faces into an enclosed yard and has a rendered wall with the facade cornice continuing across at eaves level.
-Two cast-iron downpipes serve this elevation, one from the central roof valley.
-A flat-roofed one-storey cement-rendered extension abuts the ground floor here.
-The extension's rear wall facing the yard contains a sliding sash window with louvre glass to the top sash, while its end wall is blank.
-Its right cheek, aligned with the rear elevation of the main block, contains a pair of modern French doors with plain transom at basement level.
+The right gable of the house faces into an enclosed yard.
+Its wall is rendered with the façade cornice continuing across at eaves level.
+Two cast-iron downpipes are positioned, one descending from the central roof valley.
+On the left gable, at the half-landing between ground and first floors, is a Venetian window.
+This comprises a 6/6 sliding sash with Y tracery and segmental head, flanked on both sides by a narrower three-paned window.
+Below at ground level is a 2/2 sliding sash window.
+A sweep of curving stone steps descends to a basement door and window.
+A flat-roofed single-storey cement-rendered extension abuts the ground floor of the right gable, its yard-facing wall containing a sliding sash window with louvre glass to the top sash.
+Its end wall is blank.
+The right cheek, aligned with the rear elevation of the main block, contains a pair of modern French doors with plain transom at basement level.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.